Wintellect/MSLearn/Introduction to Python/4-use-functions-to-organize-code.md

 ### Lambda functions

-Lambda functions are anonymous functions defined on one line as a single expression.
+Lambda functions are anonymous functions (functions that have no name) defined on one line as a single expression.
 Commonly, they are passed directly as arguments to other functions.

 ```python
 add = lambda a,b: a + b